KonradHoeffner/tempoguide/index.md

 <mtg-card name="Force of Negation"/>
 <mtg-card name="Flusterstorm"/>

-Consign to Memory against Riftbolt may also be worth it and it pitches to Force.
+Consign to Memory against Rift bolt may also be worth it and it pitches to Force.

 ##### Out